genelet/determined/README.md

 > There is a practical advantage of HCL over YAML: HCL is very readable and less prone to errors, while YAML is sensitive to markers like white-space.
 One can write a configuration in HCL and let a program handle conversion.

-Technically, a JSON or YAML string can be unmarshalled into an anonymous map of  _map[string]interface{}_.
-For seamless conversion, we need to be able to unmarshal any HCL string into an anonymous map, and marshal an anonymous map into a properly formatted HCL string.

 ## The Package

 `determined`  is a GO package to marshal and unmarshal dynamic JSON and HCL contents with interface types.
 It has a  `convert`  library for conversions among different data formats.

+Technically, a JSON or YAML string can be unmarshalled into an anonymous map of  _map[string]interface{}_.
+For seamless conversion, `determined has internally implemented the methods to unmarshal any HCL string into an anonymous map, and marshal an anonymous map into a properly formatted HCL string.

 The following functions in  `determined/convert`  can be used for conversion: